What does John 8 mean?

 Chapter Commentary:

-The first section of this chapter describes Jesus' encounter with opponents who have brought Him a woman guilty of sin.
-In this incident, Jesus demonstrates that these men are acting hypocritically: attempting to trick Jesus using the law, while they themselves are not completely following it!
-At the same time, Jesus shows that simply having power, such as the authority to execute a guilty sinner, does not make using it the best choice.
-Instead, Jesus demonstrates mercy and fully applies both the letter and intent of the law, as God intended: with "right judgment."
+The first section traditionally found in this chapter describes Jesus' encounter with opponents who bring a woman guilty of sin.
+Jesus exposes the men's hypocrisy: attempting to trick Jesus using the Law, while they are not accurately following it!
+Jesus also demonstrates that simply having power does not mean using it is always the best choice.
+That even applies to the authority to execute a guilty sinner.
+Instead, Jesus both demonstrates mercy and fully applies the letter and intent of the Law, as God intended: with "right judgment."

-This story of the adulterous woman, however, is almost certainly not original to the gospel of John.
-Different manuscripts have these verses in different places, sometimes attached to the end of completely different New Testament works.
-This, along with other evidence, has led scholars to believe the story of the adulterous woman to be a true, accurate description of a real event, but not one intended to be read in this exact place.
-So, this story is something of a side-note, and not part of Jesus' actions during the Feast of Booths.
-Instead, the action which was interrupted after John 7:52 will resume in John 8:12.
+This story of the adulterous woman is almost certainly not original to this location in the gospel of John, or even to John at all.
+Different manuscripts have these verses in different places in John.
+Some manuscripts record the passage at the end of Luke.
+The earliest manuscripts do not include this story anywhere.
+Some scholars believe the story of the adulterous woman to be a true, accurate description of a real event.
+But these points of evidence suggest the story was not originally written in this exact place.
+Instead, the action interrupted after John 7:52 will resume in John 8:12.
+That makes the story a side note, not part of Jesus' actions during the Feast of Booths (John 7:52—8:11).

-As Jesus continues to teach at the Feast of Booths, He uses another analogy related to festival rituals.
+Jesus continues to teach at the Feast of Booths (John 7:37–38) with another analogy related to festival rituals.
 In this case, it is the burning of lamps, whose wicks were made from priestly garments.
-Jesus makes the second of His seven "I AM" statements highlighted in the gospel of John, declaring that He is "the light of the world."
-This incorporates Jewish ideals of truth and knowledge, as well as professing to be the one and only source of spiritual truth.
+Jesus makes the second of His seven "I am" statements highlighted in the gospel of John, declaring that He is "the light of the world."
+This incorporates Jewish ideals of truth and knowledge, as well as professing to be the one and only source of spiritual truth (John 8:12).

 This sets off a debate between Jesus and His most vehement opponents: the religious leaders of Jerusalem and their followers.
-John collectively refers to this faction as "The Jews" in His writing.
-Their stance is based on genealogy: they are the descendants of Abraham, so they claim to be favored by God.
-Jesus, however, points out that spiritual relationships matter more than family lines.
+John collectively refers to this faction as "the Jews."
+This culminates in an argument over genealogy: they are the descendants of Abraham, so they claim to be favored by God.
+Jesus points out that spiritual relationships matter more than family lines.
 Since children act like their fathers, those who legitimately follow God should be obedient to His message, as Abraham was.
-But the men seeking to oppose Jesus act more like the devil: they deal in lies and murder (John 8:44; John 5:18).
-Therefore, these men don't actually know God.
-In fact, they don't want to know God, since the truth is something they can't bear to hear (John 8:43).
+But the men opposing Jesus act more like the Devil: they deal in lies and murder (John 8:44; 5:18).
+That proves these men don't know God.
+In fact, they don't want to know God; the truth is something they can't bear to hear (John 8:13–43).

 Verse Context:

-John 8:12–30 includes the second of Jesus' seven ''I AM'' statements, as recorded in the gospel of John.
-Jesus' reference to light was probably playing off of a ritual performed during the Feast of Booths, where lamps would be lit using wicks made from the robes of priests.
+John 8:12–30 includes the second of Jesus' seven ''I am'' statements, as recorded in the gospel of John.
+Jesus' reference to light built on a ritual performed during the Feast of Booths, where lamps would be lit using wicks made from the robes of priests.
 This continues the dialogue of chapter 7, picking up where John 7:52 left off.
 The exchange between Jesus and the Pharisees will escalate, in part showing that Jesus was not afraid to directly castigate those who misled the people.

 Chapter Summary: